zaza0209/GEERL/rebuttal_ac.md

 #### **3. Methodology:**
 - Elaborated on the technical challenges of combining GEE and FQI, such as adapting GEE for temporal dependencies, optimizing basis functions, and ensuring robustness under misspecified correlation structures.
-- Emphasized that the method focuses on between-episode correlations and does not explicitly address within-episode correlations, which is a limitation for future work.
+- Clarified that the method focuses on between-episode correlations and does not explicitly address within-episode correlations, which is a limitation for future work.
 - Streamlined the background explanation and emphasized the differences between GFQI and FQI.
 - Discussed the appropriateness of GFQI in different scenarios, noting that its advantage depends on the strength of intra-cluster correlations and the degree of misspecification of the correlation structure.
 - Addressed the limitations of linear assumptions in GEE and RL by highlighting the flexibility of basis functions and link functions.